 The Docklands is a great fishing location within the heart of Melbourne on the fringes of the CBD.
 A busy urban location that offers anglers with a wide variety of species to target and techniques to master.
 Its a great spot for local anglers targeting bream on lures within the array of structure and pylons.
 Seasonally it has a good run of snapper, mulloway and recently kingfish.
 You can fish from the piers and jetties or even casting out towards the Bolte Bridge.
 It’s also a spot growing in popularity with Kayakers if you can find parking close enough.

-Fish species to target at Docklands
+Things to do at the Docklands

-Fishing Docklands with lures
+Fishing at the Docklands

 When fishing with bait at Docklands we recommend using scrub worms, yabbies and live maggots for targeting bream.
 Pilchards, squid, whiting fillet and chicken are good options at Docklands for snapper, mulloway and other species.
 If your targeting large mulloway then using live mullet is another good option.

 There are many different fishing techniques on offer at Docklands depending on the species of fish your targeting.
 If you are targeting bream, pinkies, mullet or trevally then a light 7-foot spin rod is a great option.
 1-3 or 2-4 kilo fishing rod coupled with a 1000-2500 size reel.
 This will allow you to accurately get your plastics or blades in the right strick zone were fishing a residing.
 If you’re bait fishing then we encourage you to experiment with a float to avoid snags and a light leader.